paparaeluiza/paparaeluiza.github.io/_posts/interning/2015-08-19-Interning-among-the-minions.md

 	<a href="{{site.url}}/images/interning/19-08-2015/2015-08-20 09.37.07.jpg"><img src="{{site.url}}/images/interning/19-08-2015/2015-08-20 09.37.07.jpg" alt="image"></a>
 </figure>

 Today I met the colleagues that make Spinderihallerne “spinning”, from the financial department to the top leader, people with beautiful minds that create unbelievable projects.
-Today I was introduced to two projects, one who deals with using philosophical paradigms in solving social problems and business issues and the second one was a quick tour of [Dystopia's team](https://www.facebook.com/DystopiaEntertainment?fref=ts) haunted house that is placed right on Spinderihallerne's yard.
+Today I was introduced to two projects, one who deals with using philosophical paradigms in solving social problems and business issues and the second one was a quick tour of <a href="https://www.facebook.com/DystopiaEntertainment?fref=ts" target="_blank">Dystopia's team</a> haunted house that is placed right on Spinderihallerne's yard.

 The building, the people,...the minions are such an inspiration!
 The entire environment is the best place for being creative, innovate and learn from the best.